 The Transportation Development Act (TDA) was signed by the Governor on November 4, 1971 and became effective July 1, 1972.
 Several bills have amended the TDA over time.
-The TDA provides a State funding source for use by local jurisdictions at the county level to improve existing public transportation and encourage regional public transportation coordination.
+The TDA provides a state funding source for use by local jurisdictions at the county level to improve existing public transportation and encourage regional public transportation coordination.

-In Butte County, this source can also provide funding for local street and road projects when certain conditions are met.
+In Butte County, this source can also provide funding for local streets and roads projects when certain conditions are met.
 The main purpose and priority of TDA, however, is to provide funding for public transportation.
 Even though BCAG's Unmet Transit Needs findings are made on an annual basis, the assessment process continues throughout the year.
-Comment cards are placed on all buses and telephone calls and e-mails are received and recorded throughout the year.
+Comments are received via the comment cards placed on the buses, phone calls, e-mails, and messages received on social media.
+All comments received throughout the year are recorded and taken into consideration.